Efficiently updatable neural network: History

-NNUE was invented by Yu Nasu and introduced to computer shogi in 2018.
-On 6 August 2020, NNUE was for the first time ported to a chess engine, Stockfish 12, resulting in a major increase in playing strength for that engine.
+NNUE was invented by Yu Nasu in 2018, and was first used in the computer shogi engine YaneuraOu.
+It is a Japanese wordplay on Nue (鵺), a mythical Japanese chimera.
+Following its success in Shogi, NNUE was for the first time ported to the chess engine Stockfish 12, resulting in a major increase in Elo for the engine.
+Since then, NNUE has been used for almost every other competitive engine.